always-mayur/Weather-App/README.md

    cd Weather-App
 2. Install dependencies: npm install
 3. Obtain your API key:
-                        Sign up at OpenWeather.
+   -Sign up at OpenWeather.
-                        Get your API key from the dashboard.
+   -Get your API key from the dashboard.
 4.Start the development server